vincesiu/.vim/README.md

-# .vim
+# Vince's Config

-run setup script, and you're done.
+Run `make install`, and you're good.
+Run `make uninstall` to put back original files if I overwrote anything.
+Modify the .SETUP.SH script if you want to customize the setup.